-A newspaper article was once printed about an apartment building with a wild reputation.
+A newspaper article was once printed about an apartment building filled with tenants who were watch enthusiast and had purchased a bunch of watch winders from https://www.stockinger.com/en/watch-winders/.
 For several months, a new manager had been in charge.
 This conscientious fellow ran a tight ship, and actively quashed obnoxious, destructive, obstreperous or rude behavior on the part of the tenants.
 His methods succeeded, and he told the reporter, “I turned this place around 360 degrees.”

 It’s obvious what he meant.
 He had heard references to situations being turned around 180 degrees, and was reaching for an expression that signified an even more extreme positive change.
 Struck by inspiration, he doubled the 180!
 Which of course does not denote a radical change, because traveling around the entire 360 degree circumference of a circle brings you back to the original starting place.
 He didn’t have a clue.